-- Warning and Coaching: If the Professional Practices Committee issues a recommendation for coaching, the student will be notified within 72 hours with information about the assigned coach and directions for contact.
-Coaching will be provided by program faculty for 4 weeks.
-Students receiving a warning or a coaching assignment will not be suspended or dismissed from classes, the program, or field experience.

-These activities are to enhance or strengthen the student's understanding of their profession and the ACA code of ethics and to safeguard the counseling field as prescribed by the American Counseling Association Code of Ethics (ACA Codes F.6.b. & F.7.a.). - Failure of Assignment Grades and/or Courses: The Professional Practices Committee may issue zeros to assignments, which in turn may change the final course grade(s).
-Failing grades may be assigned by the college in field experience classes and in response to problems with practice hours accumulated, violating ethical codes or removal from the field practice site. - Suspension from Clinical Practice: Corrective Action Plan (CAP) for unprofessional behavior and conduct, as defined by the American Counseling Association (ACA) and/or the National Association for Addiction Professionals (NAADAC) counseling codes of ethics, may be the subject of a code of conduct violation charge and/or corrective action plan.
+- Warning and Mentoring: If the Professional Practices Committee issues a recommendation for mentoring, the student will be notified within 72 hours with information about the assigned mentor and directions for contact.
+Mentoring will be provided by program faculty for up to four weeks. mentoring.
+These activities are to enhance or strengthen the student's understanding of their profession and the ACA Code of Ethics or ASCA Ethical Standards for School Counselors and to safeguard the counseling field as prescribed. - Failure of Assignment Grades and/or Courses: The Professional Practices Committee may issue zeros to assignments, which in turn may change the final course grade(s).
+Failing grades may be assigned by the college in field experience classes and in response to problems with practice hours accumulated, not adhering to ethical codes, or removal from the field practice site. - Suspension from Clinical Practice: Developmental Action Plan (DAP) for unprofessional behavior and conduct, as defined by the ACA Code of Ethics, ASCA Ethical Standards for School Counselors and/or the NAADAC counseling Code of Ethics, may be the subject of a code of conduct violation charge and/or developmental action plan.
 Note: Ethical violations may result in the student being reported to the applicable state licensing board (for information on different types of violations, and potential consequences refer to the "Unprofessional Conduct Acknowledgement Form" located in the practicum manuals). - Program Removal: The recommendation for administrative withdrawal must be approved by the Assistant/Associate Dean (or designee) over the student's program, and referred to the University's Code of Conduct Committee for final review and determination/processing.
 Please see the Procedures for Processing Alleged Violations of the Student Code of Conduct for additional information.